halmanza/React-section-2CodeProject/README.md

 *1. Using what you’ve learned this week, create a page of an application that enables users to vote and leave reviews on movies.*

-*you should include at least the following components:*
+*You should include at least the following components:*

 1. 	**MovieList** – a container for all the Movie components and their data.
 2.	**Movie** – a component that represents movie data (i.e. image, synopsis, rating, etc…)